 I believe that good communication between doctor and patient is extremely important in order to achieve a positive outcome for all cosmetic surgery procedures, and this is especially true for breast implant revision cases.
 I will spend as much time as is necessary to understand your concerns and come up with a plan to help you achieve your ideal end result.

 Breast implant revision is most typically performed to correct capsular contracture (excess scar tissue formation around an implant) or implant malposition (implants that are too close together, too far apart, or that have “bottomed out”).
-But there are a wide range of possible reasons why a woman may be dissatisfied with her breast implants, and I will evaluate each case individually.
+But there is a wide range of possible reasons why a woman may be dissatisfied with her breast implants, and I will evaluate each case individually.

 When performing surgery in order to improve the appearance of breast implants, I will occasionally use a supportive material such as Strattice™ Reconstructive Tissue Matrix.
 This naturally derived product can reinforce weak or inadequate breast tissue, and it also supports growth of your own tissue.
 I typically use Strattice™ to correct concerns such as bottoming out, fold malposition, symmastia, recurrent capsular contracture, and wrinkling or rippling.